kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a base class Vehicle with a method display() that prints "Vehicle Class".
+1.Create a parent class Media with a constructor that prints a message.

-2.Create a subclass Car that extends Vehicle and adds a method print() to print "Car Class".
+2.Create a subclass Magazine that calls the parent constructor using super() and prints its own message.

-3.Create a subclass Alto that extends Car and adds a method show() to print "Alto Class".
+3.Create another subclass Channel that also calls the parent constructor and prints its own message.

-4.In the main() method, create an object of Alto.
+4.In the main() method, create objects of Magazine and Channel classes.

-5.Call all three methods (display(), print(), show()) on the Alto object to demonstrate multilevel inheritance.
+5.Observe constructor calls showing how parent and child constructors are invoked in inheritance.